 What Is Search Engine Optimization (SEO)?

-Search engine optimization is everything that you need to do to get search engines like Google and Bing to index your web pages – which is to include them in their database of pages that they could present in search results – and to rank those pages high on their search results page.
+Traditionally, search engine optimization was everything you needed to do to get search engines like Google and Bing to index your web pages – which is to include them in their database of pages that they could present in search results – and to rank those pages high on their search results pages (SERPs).
+The goal was simple: appear at the top of the list when someone searched for a lawyer in your practice area and location, and let your website do the rest.

-SEO and GEO are not one thing, but rather many different activities and processes working in combination to get your pages indexed and ranked high.
+SEO and GEO are not one thing, but rather many different activities and processes working in combination to get your pages indexed, ranked well, and trusted enough to be cited.

 This means that there are two hurdles to scale.
 Getting your web pages indexed and getting them to rank well on the search engine results pages (SERPs).
 For the AI engines, your pages need to be visible to them and deemed authoritative and trustworthy for them to cite them as sources or recommend them.